dash025/while-true-do/README.md

 # Ansible Role: system-update
 | A role to install updates or security updates.

-For now the role is compatible to Redhat/CentOS, only.
-This will change over time and more Derivates will be included.

 ## Motivation

 Updating a system is very common.
 Having a role, which helps for initial updates after installation or to enforce security updates, every now and then or via cron seems to be a good idea.